daniel-lanciana/rant/angularjs.md

     * Collaboration between directives through controller methods (i.e. scope communication before DOM operations)
 * Attribute expressions are PAINFUL
   * If directives have inner HTML, must remove attributes off the parent element.
 Issue removing expression attributes required using a prefix (e.g. 'data-id' instead of 'id')
-  * Dynamically setting a directive name attribute causes ng-pattern validation to break?!
+  * Dynamically setting a directive name attribute doesn't work and causes ng-pattern validation to break
   * ng-show/hide based on form elements doesn't work with expressions
-  * Requires complex workarounds -- big oversight
+  * No simple solution (wrap in ng-form directive, complex programatic directive)
   * Inconsistency between attributes (e.g. ng-if takes 'foo.bar' but ng-require takes '{{foo.bar}}') -- should gracefully fallback
   * For access to the actual variable (not the expression), must call $compile within a directive.
 This can cause an infinite loop, and requires setting terminal:true and priority:10000 to ensure it gets compiled first.
   * Default ng-pattern validation does not display error messages if the name attribute contains an expression!
 WTF!!